 Note: click on times in the instructions to start a kitchen timer while cooking.

 Remove the stems and scoop out inside of the mushrooms using a small spoon (this helps to make room for the filling).

-In a large cast iron skillet add the scrapings from the mushroom (not the stems), sausage and onion to the skillet.
+In a large skillet add the scooped filling of the mushrooms (discard the stems), sausage and onion to the skillet.

-Add in the cheese, bread crumbs garlic and parsley.
-Stir to combine.
+Stir in the cheese, bread crumbs garlic and parsley.

 Scoop mixture into each mushroom, making it into a rounded top.

 All images and text © for Dinner, then Dessert.